opendcs/opendcs/README.md

 For example, to get a list of platform references: http://localhost:8080/odcsapi/platformrefs

-The gradle task `./gradlew :odcs-web-client-jetty-standalone:bundle` will create a tar ball in the `build/distributions` directory.
+The gradle task `./gradlew :opendcs-rest-api-jetty:bundle` will create a tar ball in the `build/distributions` directory.
 This tar ball can be extracted and run with the `start.sh` script.
 The `start.sh` script can be configured with the following arguments: